eponai/tools.cursive-arcadia-repl/README.md

 1. Open your Unity project and verify that Arcadia is running.
 You should see the message "Arcadia Started!" in Unity's console.

-2. Start the nREPL bridge provided by this library on default port `7888`.

-    ```sh
-    git clone git@github.com:eponai/tools.cursive-arcadia-repl.git
-    cd tools.cursive-arcadia-repl
-    clj -A:repl
-    ```

-3. Add a `deps.edn` file in `Assets/Arcadia` with the following content:
+2. Add a `deps.edn` file in `Assets/Arcadia` with the following content, so we can use it as a deps.edn dependency:

     ```clj
     {:paths ["Source"]}
     ```

-4. Create a new clojure project with a deps.edn file in your Unity project.
+3. Create a new clojure project with a deps.edn file in your Unity project.
 For example:

     ```sh
     cd <your-unity-project>/Assets